crc-org/tray-macos/README.md

-## CodeReady Container: OpenShift 4 on you laptop
+## CodeReady Container: OpenShift 4 on your laptop

 This is a companion app for CodeReady Containers, it works only on macOS For the CRC project head over to: https://github.com/code-ready/crc